Need help getting funds? Lendtek matches you with lenders instantly

 Double-dipping is typically a problem when you are refinancing or renewing your loan.
 If your lender does not forgive the fee from the old loan, you are essentially paying fees on top of the unpaid fees on your old loan.

-Because many lenders operate like quasi-lines of credit, in which borrowers are often eligible to renew their loan or borrow more money, double-dipping can become a big problem.
+Because many lenders operate like quasi-lines of credit, in which borrowers are often eligible to renew their loans or borrow more money, double-dipping can become a big problem.

-If you are thinking about getting a loan with a factor rate, and are considering renewing or refinancing down the line, find a lender that does not double-dip.
+If you’re considering renewing or refinancing down the line, find a lender that does not double-dip.
 The only way to avoid double-dipping is to work with lenders who do not practice it.

-Comparing one factor rate to another is actually really easy: the lower the factor rate, the cheaper the loan.
+Comparing factor rates is straightforward: the lower the factor rate, the cheaper the loan.

-What this doesn’t account for, however, is additional fees (such as origination fees) and how punishing your repayment schedule will.
+What this doesn’t account for, however, is additional fees (such as origination fees) and how aggressive your repayment schedule is.

 The go-to tool for comparing financial products is the annual percentage rate (APR).
-Expressed as a percentage — not to be confused with an interest rate or a factor rate — the APR is a rough estimate of the yearly costs of a loan.
+Expressed as a percentage — not to be confused with an interest rate or a factor rate — APR provides an estimated annualized cost of borrowing.

 APRs do factor in those supplemental fees we talked about earlier.
 If a loan has a relatively low factor rate but tons of hidden fees, that will raise the loan’s effective APR.
 The higher the APR, the more expensive the loan.